pmitev/UPPMAX-Singularity-workshop/docs/own_container.md

     ```

     Note, the added line `rm -rf /var/lib/apt/lists/*` and options `--no-cache-dir` to clean or skip remaining cached files.

+!!! hint
+    You can convert the sandbox container to a regular single file container with
+    ``` bash
+    $ singularity build jupyter.sif jupyter-sb
+    ```

 When it is done, try to run it with `./jupyter.sif`.
 Does it work?
 Can you open the address with the browser?
 Yes, you can install whatever packages you want and they will be available and preset in the container.